Discrete random walks on the group Sol: Introduction

 In a discrete vs continuous dichotomy, the present random walks are related to the Brownian motion associated with a Laplace operator with drift on the group $Sol$, studied by Brofferio, Salvatori and Woess \cite{BSW}.
 The Brownian motion with vertical drift $\a$ on $Sol$ behaves like a random walk with vertical mean $\E \m_z=\a$, namely, it converges to the $x$ (resp. $y$) boundary line when the drift parameter $\a$ is positive (resp. negative).
 The induced distributions have similar descriptions as seen by comparing Proposition 4.2 in \cite{BSW} to Proposition \ref{xsi} below.
 Moreover, Brofferio, Salvatori and Woess describe an explicit $C^\infty$-density for the harmonic measure of the Brownian motion (Remark 4.3 in \cite{BSW}), whereas we obtain $C^k$-densities for larger $k$ by shrinking the size of the increments (see Theorem \ref{Ck}).

 More generally, our work takes place in the growing subject of random processes on horocyclic products, such as the Diestel-Leader graphs, horocyclic products of regular trees, studied by Bertacchi \cite{B} and Kaimanovich and Woess \cite{KW}, and the treebolic space, the product of a hyperbolic plane and a tree, studied by Bendikov, Saloff-Coste, Salvatori and Woess \cite{Bend}.
+The group $Sol$ is the horocyclic product of two hyperbolic planes as a Riemannian manifold \cite{Wo}.
+In this view point, $Sol$ is realized in the product of two real affine groups which act on two hyperbolic planes respectively.
+In particular, since the boundary behavior of a random walk on $Sol$ is described by the boundary of one only of the two hyperbolic planes inside, according to the vertical drift, the same results as Theorem \ref{main} hold for the real affine group as well.

 The organization of the paper is the following.
 In Section \ref{sol}, we describe the geometry of $Sol$ and in particular its visual boundary.
 Section \ref{poissonSol} is devoted to the behavior of random walks on $Sol$, and largely follows Kaimanovich's paper \cite{Ksolv}.
 Theorem \ref{main} (1) is proved in Section \ref{sing}.
 It follows from Theorem \ref{Cantor}, which asserts that the Hausdorff dimension of the harmonic measure is less than the ratio entropy over speed of the random walk.
 In Section \ref{abs}, we describe briefly Bernoulli convolution, with Erd\"os and Solomyak's Theorems and prove Theorem \ref{main} (2).
 Section \ref{Pisot} focuses on the particular case of ``Pisot" vertical lattices.
 We prove Theorem \ref{main} (3) and present a natural unanswered question about lattices of $Sol$.
 The paper ends with a short appendix devoted to classical facts about Pisot numbers and random walks on the integers.